 Your polling place may have changed for this election!
-Check the address of your assigned polling place, along with accessibility information, on the back cover of the main version of the Voter Information Pamphlet that was mailed to you.
+Check the address of your assigned polling place, along with accessibility information, on the back cover of this pamphlet.
 If your assigned polling place changes after this pamphlet has been printed, the Department of Elections will attempt to notify you via a postcard and a sign posted at your old polling place location.
 Prior to voting on Election Day, you may visit sfelections.org/MyVotingLocation to confirm your polling place address.